-We’ll explain the difference between 3 (really 4!) types of ClickUp recurring tasks structures you can use to manage your repeating tasks in ClickUp.
+We’ll explain the difference between 3 (really 4!) types of Use our ClickUp affiliate link! recurring tasks structures you can use to manage your repeating tasks in ClickUp.

 This includes the ClickUp Automations Standard (simple) recurring tasks ClickUp Legacy Trigger Recurring Due Date and ClickUp Legacy Schedule Recurring Due Date.